Sapient-Predictive-Analytics/Data-Driven_Catalyst/Project_Catalyst.md

 ## 🤝 Contributing

-Contributions are welcome!
+Once we transition to Catalyst Voices (expected 2Q-2025) we anticipate renewed interest from Catalyst system improvements.
+In the spirit of open source and decentralized community, forks and contributions will be welcome.
+Below "getting started" are examples and can easily be created from the above code snippets, helper Python scripts and a dedicated Migrations folder in our main repository.
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ### Development Setup